Leasha Hayes, Teacher Center Coordinator

 The goal of the WDMESC Teacher Center is to serve as the umbrella for three major areas of service to member school districts: staff development, curriculum development, and media services.
 The Teacher Center provides a place and a process whereby the Teacher Center Committee works closely with the Teacher Center Coordinator and the WDMESC Board of Directors to assure the needs of teachers and administrators of member districts are met.

-Additionally, the Teacher Center provides teachers and administrators the use of a VariQuest poster printer, VariQuest cutting machine, a cold laminator, and a binding machine.
-The center is open by appointment for all teachers and staff in the Wilbur D. Mills Education Service Cooperative.
+Located within the Administrative Offices at 114 North Main, is a VariQuest poster printer, VariQuest cutting machine, a cold laminator, and a binding machine for all educators in our region.
+The center is open by appointment for all educators and staff in the Wilbur D. Mills Education Service Cooperative.

 The Teacher Center Coordinator has the primary responsibility for planning and carrying out the staff development programs which are identified by the Teacher Center Committee and through the Needs Assessment Survey as a priority among member districts.
 The Committee meets three times annually and makes recommendations for Teacher Center activities to the Teacher Center Coordinator.
 In addition, the Teacher Center Coordinator receives Professional Development input directly from Content Area Facilitators and building level administrators to assure that the content needs of all curricula are met.